Kenneth Mackenzie, 1st Earl of Seaforth: Career

 Mackenzie was created Viscount Fortrose and Baron Ardelve in the Peerage of Ireland on 18 November 1766.
 He was a Member of Parliament for Caithness from 1768 to 1774.
 On 3 December 1771, he was created Earl of Seaforth (a new peerage, also in the Peerage of Ireland).

 On 12 November 1772, Mackenzie was elected a Fellow of the Royal Society.

 As an act of gratitude for the favours he had received, Mackenzie raised a regiment, the 78th Seaforth (Highland) Regiment, serving as its Lieutenant Colonel Commandant from 29 December 1777.
 In June 1781 he sailed with the regiment when it embarked for India, but on 27 August 1781 he died on the journey and was buried at sea.
 He was succeeded as Lieutenant-Colonel Commandant by his cousin Thomas Frederick Mackenzie Humberston.

 On his death his Irish earldom became extinct.
 He was succeeded as Chief of the Clan Mackenzie by his cousin Thomas Frederick Mackenzie Humberston.

 Family

 Mackenzie married first Lady Caroline Stanhope (1747–1767), daughter of William Stanhope, 2nd Earl of Harrington by whom he had one daughter, Lady Caroline Mackenzie (1766–1847), who married Louis Drummond, Comte de Melfort (d.
 1833) and had children.
+Lady Caroline died in 1846, and was interred in St. Giles' burial ground, now part of the grounds of St Pancras Old Church, London.

 He married secondly Harriet Powell, or Lamb (died 11 December 1779), the daughter of an apothecary.
 Sir James Balfour Paul describes her tactfully as "a fashionable beauty of the town", but Horace Bleackley is rather more explicit:

 The graceful Harriet Powell, equally frail and famous, whose winsome face was portrayed in many a mezzotint, had spent her early youth as an inmate of Mrs Hayes's disreputable establishment in King's Place, but now at last she had become faithful to one man, and was keeping house with Lord Seaforth, the creator of a famous regiment.